jordimas/gnome-shell-extension-arcmenu/README.md

 ### Bugs

-Bugs should be reported [here](https://gitlab.com/LinxGem33/Arc-Menu/issues) on the Github issues page.
+Bugs should be reported [here](https://gitlab.com/LinxGem33/Arc-Menu/issues) on the GitLab issues page.

 -----